 What to do

 Sunshine, shopping, seaside, sports and safety - five of the key ingredients that have earned a growing reputation as one of the world's most attractive and rapidly developing leisure destinations.

 Long established as the trading and commercial hub of the Middle East, the emirate combines the excitement of a bustling commercial centre with the wide open spaces of a luxurious resort.
 Much of the emirates surrounding the Middle East, such as Abu Dhabi and Dubai are flourished with tourists year after year.
 Dubai is among the most popular destinations; however, Abu Dhabi is not far behind.
 With similar architecture and modern appeal anyone looking for a Dubai feel without the expensive price tag should consider this exciting place.
-There are multiple tours that take visitors from Dubai to accommodations in Abu Dhabi.
-With this option it gives tourists the ability to see more than one great region.

 Located at the cross-roads of Asia, Europe and Africa, Dubai is well positioned to attract tourists looking for somewhere new and different, a destination combining the traditions of the east with the comforts of the west.